 LOUISVILLE – Congressman John Yarmuth (KY-3) is marking Hispanic Heritage Month with a renewed call for Congress to enact comprehensive immigration reform.

 LOUISVILLE – Congressman John Yarmuth (KY-3) is calling on Congress to expand access to high-quality early childhood education for children of low-income Louisville families.

-WASHINGTON, D.C. – Congressman John Yarmuth (KY-3) released the following statement after President Barack Obama’s State of the Union address:
+WASHINGTON – Tonight, Congressman John Yarmuth (KY-3) issued the following statement on President Obama’s plan to confront the terrorist group ISIL: